code-saturne/code_saturne/INSTALL.md

 <!--
-  This file is part of Code_Saturne, a general-purpose CFD tool.
+  This file is part of code_saturne, a general-purpose CFD tool.

   Copyright (C) 1998-2022 EDF S.A.